oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

   - Constraints: `String, max 50 characters, regex ^[A-Za-z0-9_-]{1,50}$`

   - Prompt: “What name do you use as your core identifier?”

+  - Repeat Count: 1 (single, immutable name).

  #### [Origin]